-Like highways, railroads post many warning and instructional signs for crews.
-These signs are simple to add to models, and can add as much operational as visual interest.
-Clearance warnings, speed limits, whistle posts, station signs and temporary signs to protect work areas can all be found.
+Like highways, railroads post many warnings and instructional signs for crews.
+These signs are simple to add to models and can add as much operational as visual interest.
+Clearance warnings, speed limits, whistle posts, station signs, and temporary signs to protect work areas can all be found.

 Making your operators adhere to these warnings can add more realism to your operations.
-Temporary signs can be made on push pins and inserted into scenery as needed.Continue to 5 of 6 below.
+Temporary signs can be made with push pins and inserted into the scenery as needed.Continue to 5 of 6 below.

 05 of 06

 As freight cars are jostled about, it is not uncommon for some of the load to spill.
-This is espescially true for hoppers.
+This is especially true for hoppers.
 Coal, ore, sand and other piles can often be found.
-Sand deposits often come from locomotives working up hill or starting in yards.
+Sand deposits often come from locomotives working uphill or starting in yards.

 Model these sprouts with ground foam, fibers or static grass.